Cuilie/TextOCRProject/README.md

 npm install
 npm start
 ```

+Issue: Now I have to used Moesif CORS chrome plugin to support fetch request.
+I hope to resolve this issue soon.

 ## Project structure
 All frontend source code is available in /src.
 The backend(Restful-API) and model inferencing code are available in /backend.